amangup/coding-bootcamp/lecture5/collections_forloop.md

     (city, neighborhood) = key
     # We are using the get(key, default_value) method in the dict class
     # This returns the value associated with the key in dict, if that key
-    # is present in the class.
+    # is present in the dict.
 Otherwise, it returns default_value
     current_max = largest_hood.get(city, ('default', 0))[1]

     if value > current_max: